 Best Practices

 It's best practice to apply Microsoft security patches as soon as possible, but for true protection from PrintNightmare, you must stop and disable the print spooler service on domain controllers and other systems that do not print.
-Helpful guidance from CERT includes instructions on how to stop and disable the print spooler service via PowerShell.
-They also include a nice flowchart you can use to determine if a system is exploitable, which points out the quickest route to safety is to stop and disable the print spooler service.
+This is because the print spooler service has been identified as a potential entry point for attackers to compromise Windows machines.
+By disabling this service on systems that do not require printing functionality, you can significantly reduce the attack surface and mitigate the risk of exploitation.

 How do we balance security needs with users needing to print?